Jinkaichun/vTRACE/README.md

 After completing the setup above, this notebook can be used to predict ACE2-binding affinity and pairwise antigenic distances from RBD sequences, and to evaluate model performance on external validation datasets.

-For convenience, precomputed results for real-world RBD sequences are provided in `./data/`, including the pairwise antigenic-distance file `filtered_mutant_ad_mix.parquet` and ACE2-binding file `XXX`.
+For convenience, precomputed results for real-world RBD sequences are provided in `./data/`.
+Pairwise antigenic distances are stored in `filtered_mutant_ad_mix.parquet`, while ACE2-binding predictions are available in 'antigenic_adata_clustered.h5ad' under obs['ace2_binding'].
 Therefore, this notebook can be skipped when running the downstream analyses.

 ### `1_antigenic_cluster.ipynb`